“Wallflower” Care Guide: Tips for Growing Success

 Yellow Leaves

-Yellowing leaves can be a sign of overwatering or poor drainage.
-Adjust your watering schedule and improve soil drainage to remedy this problem.
+Yellowing leaves can indicate overwatering or poor drainage.
+Adjust your watering schedule and improve soil drainage to remedy this issue.

 Propagation Guide